 Rituals, Contemplation, and Service

 Rituals must be observed with discipline and dedication.
-When they are performed perfunctorily, the rituals become nothing more than external displays.
+When they are performed perfunctorily, the rituals become nothing more than external display.
 It is like wearing a white coat and a stethoscope and pretending to be a doctor.
 When one lacks the knowledge of medicine or does not bother to learn it, the white coat and stethoscope alone would not be sufficient to make him a doctor.
 Likewise, if one performs the rituals but ignores the values on which they are founded, performing the rituals would be a futile exercise.
 If the goal is to obtain spiritual wisdom, it would not be achieved.
-Doing the rituals but ignoring the fundamental values is akin to sitting on a stationary bike, peddling vigorously and expecting to reach a destination.
+Doing the rituals but ignoring the fundamental values is akin to sitting on a stationary bike, peddling vigorously, and expecting to reach a destination.
 One would remain where one began.
-As Adi Sankara (Viveka Choodamani) says, “When a man follows the way of the world, or the way of the flesh, or the way of tradition (i.e. when he believes in religious rites and the letter of the scriptures, as though they were intrinsically sacred), he will never attain his spiritual goals.
+As Adi Sankara (Viveka Choodamani) says, “When a man follows the way of the world, or the way of the flesh, or the way of tradition (i.e.the when he believes in religious rites and the letter of the scriptures, as though they were intrinsically sacred), he will never attain his spiritual goals.

 Attaining spiritual wisdom demands more than physical rituals; It demands contemplation and sacrifice.
 Contemplation, unlike rituals, is inward-focused.
-Contemplation requires that one take control of one’s mind and dedicate oneself to performing selfless service to others – service done without expecting rewards or recognition (karma yoga).
+Contemplation requires that one take control of one’s mind and dedicate oneself to performing selfless service to others – service is done without expecting rewards or recognition (karma yoga).
 And, one must do such service without regard to a beneficiary’s caste, creed, religious beliefs, or wealth.
-In summary, rituals are just getting ready for a travel; selfless service is the path that one must travel; and spiritual wisdom is the destination one must reach.
-As Saint Thyagaraja, the great composer, says, “Bead necklaces, rosaries, triple paint on forehead, or putting on ashes, pilgrimages, baths in holy rivers, meditation, or image worship do not purify a man as selfless service.”
+In summary, rituals are just getting ready for travel; selfless service is the path that one must travel, and spiritual wisdom is the destination one must reach.
+As Saint Thyagaraja, the great composer, says, “Bead necklaces, rosaries, triple paint on the forehead, or putting on ashes, pilgrimages, baths in holy rivers, meditation, or image worship do not purify a man as selfless service.”

 Dr. Ram S. Sriram